alvinr/docker-demo/mariadb/vote/prod/README.md

-## Image for 'prod'
+# 'prod' Directory

+This has demos for
+- galera: High Availbaility demo
+- spider: Scale Out Demo
+- common: hapoxy and interlock configuration

-Various images are used by the 'prod' demo, see README.md in each of the following directories for build instructions
+See the README.md in each subdirectory
-    - schema
-    - spider-config